tmatilai/gitolite.vim/README.md

 [Vim][] Syntax highlight for [gitolite][] configuration file `gitolite.conf`.

+Released versions can be found in [vim.org script page][script_page].

 Installation
 ------------

-Create a Vimball:
+Download a released Vimball from [here][script_page], open it in [Vim][] and call `:source %s`.

+You can also create and/or install the Vimball from the source by calling:

+	# create the Vimball
 	make

-Install the Vimball (`gitolite.vba.gz`) by opening it in [Vim][] and calling `:source %s`, or by using Makefile:
+	# create and install it
 	make install-vba

-It is also possible to install the files directly:
+Third option is to install the files directly:

+	# to $HOME/.vim
 	make install

-Or systemwide:
+	# or systemwide
 	sudo make vimdir=/etc/vim install

 Copyright